Volunteer Teaching in Peru

 - Start dates: Flexible

 Peru has become one of the most popular tourist destinations in Latin America.
 Its potential for economic prosperity through its exports and tourist industry is doing much to improve the high unemployment and poverty levels there.
+Volunteer teaching in Peru with Projects Abroad is a way to help at some of the most poorly resourced schools.
+You can gain invaluable work experience teaching abroad, and TEFL training is not required.

 At Projects Abroad, we are particularly proud of our Teaching projects in Peru.
 We are working with the Peruvian Ministry of Education on an eight-year initiative to update the English curriculum for 23 schools in the Sacred Valley between Cusco and Machu Picchu.
 The standard curriculum, created in the capital city of Lima, is not always relevant to children in the more rural Sacred Valley, and local English speakers who would otherwise be teachers are often more tempted by higher salaries on offer in the local tourist industry.

-Volunteering on a Teaching Project in Peru
+Volunteering as a Teacher in Peru

 Our team in Peru organize monthly network meetings with the teachers for all Teaching volunteers and weekly workshops.
 The network meetings provide a greater insight into the educational system in Peru and the background of the placement where you are working.
 The workshops provide practical advice and suggestions regarding lesson plans and activities to carry out at placements.